Follow this link to a Powerpoint file that provides more details, while we update this web page, as details emerge. Thank you!

 Location/venue: The LoessFest will be held on the campus of the University of Wisconsin, in Eau Claire, Wisconsin.
 The conference will be housed at the W.R.
 Davies Student Center (below), on the UWEC campus.
 The Davies Center is a gleaming, first-rate building, built in 2012.
 It has gardens, verandas and balconies for casual mingling, several "fast-food" style restaurants, and a full buffet.
 It is in the center of campus, near the beautiful Chippewa River.
 See photos below.

 Organizers: Dr. Randall Schaetzl, Michigan State University, is the conference organizer.
-Co-organizers include Doug Faulkner, Garry Running and Harry Jol (UWEC Geography), Kent Syverson (UWEC Geology), John Attig (Wisconsin Geological Survey), and Joe Mason and Kristy Gruley (UW-Madison Geography).
+Co-organizers include Doug Faulkner and Garry Running (UWEC Geography), Kent Syverson (UWEC Geology), John Attig (Wisconsin Geological Survey), and Joe Mason and Kristy Gruley (UW-Madison Geography).

 Structure/organization: The LoessFest will be a 4-day meeting, from Thursday, Sep.
 22 to Sunday, Sep.
 25, 2016.

-Field trip sites will include backhoe pits (trenches), several scenic overlooks, a frac sand mine, sites of varied geomorphic interest, and at least one historical site.
+Field trip sites will include backhoe pits (trenches), scenic overlooks, sites of varied geomorphic interest, and at least one historical site.

 Keynote speakers, in alphabetical order, and their tentative talks: